-Microsoft Teams has promptly become a topic of critical discussion across both the Higher, and Further Education spheres.
+Microsoft Teams has promptly become a topic of critical discussion across both higher, and further education.
 In part, this is due to emerging questions around the suitability of some existing and potentially ‘outdated’ digital learning platforms – commonly known as Learner Management Systems (LMS) or Virtual Learning Environments (VLE).

-One distinction that could be made between said ‘traditional’ learning platforms and for example, Microsoft Teams, is the transition to an environment not driven by content or data, but by people, communication and collaboration.
+One distinction that could be made between said ‘traditional’ learning platforms and for example, Microsoft Teams – is the transition to an environment led not by content or data, but by people and how they communicate and collaborate.

 “As technology is developing so rapidly, we, as a course team, are committed to harnessing these developments and embracing the technologies which provide a meaningful and effective learning experience.
-Our students immediately engaged with the online learning platform, and it has already proven extremely useful both for classroom-based activities and independent study.”Andrew Sprake – Lecturer in Sport and Physical Education, UCLan
+Our students immediately engaged with the online learning platform, and it has already proven extremely useful both for classroom-based activities and independent study.”Andrew Sprake – Lecturer in Sport and Physical Education, University of Central Lancashire

 Now, before I talk any more about Teams, I would like to get something out of the way… well, a confession of sorts…